pybricks/pybricks.github.io/learn/intro/access.md

 Coding with Python is free.
 Coding with blocks is available exclusively to our supporters.
 You can get access with a monthly subscription or a one-time purchase.
-Thanks for your support!
+Thank you for your support!

 If you're undecided, check out our [introduction](/learn/) to see how Pybricks helps students, teachers, [robotics teams](/learn/#pybricks-for-robotics-teams), and [hobbyists](/learn/#pybricks-for-lego-enthusiasts) learn to code and get the most out of their LEGO® kits.

-# Option 1: Use Patreon

-A monthly subscription via the creator platform _Patreon_ is a good option if you'd like to try out Pybricks block coding for free and cancel anytime.

-<a href="https://www.patreon.com/pybricks/membership" target="_blank" class="btn btn--primary"><i class="fas fa-user"></i>&nbsp;&nbsp;Join on Patreon</a>

-Once you're signed up, you can unlock the app using your Patreon account when you open a block coding project.

-If you decide to switch to a license code later, don't forget to <a href="http://patreon.com/settings/memberships/pybricks" target="_blank">cancel</a> your monthly subscription.
-You can stay on or rejoin as a free member if you still want to receive news updates.

-<small>By signing up, you agree to the [terms and conditions](/legal).</small>

-# Option 2: Purchase a licence
+# Unlock block coding with a license

-You can purchase a licence in our store.
+You can purchase a license in our store.
 You'll receive an email with one or more codes that you can activate [as shown below][using-license].

 <a href="https://pybricks.onfastspring.com/" target="_blank" class="btn btn--primary"><i class="fas fa-shopping-cart"></i>&nbsp;&nbsp;Visit the Pybricks store</a>

-A licence works well if you prefer a one-time purchase without making any accounts.
+This is a one-time purchase that you can keep using without creating any accounts.
 Localized payment options are available.
-The license works even when you're offline.
+These licenses work even when you're offline.

-We have licenses for individuals, teams, schools, and companies.
-Either annual or perpetual.
-Read what this means [here][perpetual].
+We have licenses for individuals, teams, and schools—either annual or [perpetual][perpetual].
+Schools are welcome to request a free trial for the school license.
+Just email us at [sales@pybricks.com](mailto:sales@pybricks.com).

+If your organization prefers to receive a quote or use purchase orders, you may email us as well.
+Please send us your billing address, and Tax Exempt ID or VAT ID if applicable.

 Before you purchase, please make sure your system is [compatible].
 To be sure, you can